Lawrence University Memorial Chapel

 140 South Monroe Ave, Green Bay, WI

 The Cathedral is the seat of the Green Bay Catholic Diocese and was established in 1851 and consecrated in 1881.
 The architecture is Romanesque in form and was modeled on the Ludwigkirche in Munich, Germany.
 The altar, known as the Peace altar since World War I, honors the men and women of the parish who served in the armed forces.
 The present altar is carved white Carrara marble and on the other end of the building the Liebmann Memorial Rose window is made of over 4,000 pieces of glass by the Columbia Art Glass Company of Cleveland, Ohio.
-Renovations of the building started in 2006 and major renovations will be completed in December of 2017.
+Renovations of the building started in 2006 and were completed in December of 2017.

 Ample parking is available in the church’s lot immediately adjacent to the building.